 Our goal has always been to turn people on to new music and bands they may not have heard before.
 We have brought you reviews, interviews, concert reviews and showcased based across the globe; now we want to bring that music directly to your ears.
 Using Spotify our talented staff will hand select songs each month for your listening pleasure.
 Some of the music we have selected is quite obscure so we hope our endorsement helps the artists reach a wider audience in a similar fashion to how using a service like UseViral would.
-The broad-ranging taste in music is sure to give you a variety of music and hopefully will turn you on to some new tunes.
+The broad-ranging taste in music of our staff is sure to give you a variety of music and hopefully will turn you on to some new tunes.
 Spotify is a fantastic platform for artists to share their music with the world.
 Are you an aspiring artist or musician?
 If so, and you are looking to give your Spotify account a boost, you might want to Buy real spotify plays so that more people can get the chance to discover your music.
 For more information, head to the Get Fans website.
 Be sure to let us know what songs you like and who has the best selection; but in the end we hope you enjoy it all.
 If you don’t have access to Spotify you can find out how to unblock Spotify so that you can enjoy the music you love!
 Ultimately, there are a few reasons why you might be blocked from accessing Spotify.
 For example, in some areas, there are government restrictions and sometimes an overzealous network administrator could even be responsible.
 That being said, one possible way to unblock Spotify is through the use of a VPN.
 You can learn more about the benefits of using a VPN by doing some further research online.
 So, which songs managed to make our playlist?
 Now presenting The Metal Nexus Spotify Playlist: September.
 Continue reading →